 External Evaluator, University of Hawaii-West Oahu (September 2021-March 2024).
-Evaluation subcontract, National Science Foundation Improving Undergraduate STEM Education (IUSE): Broadening Engagement in Mathematics Participation and Readiness Education (BE-PREP).
+National Science Foundation Improving Undergraduate STEM Education (IUSE): Broadening Engagement in Mathematics Participation and Readiness Education (BE-PREP).
 This project provides academic support for students in/to the pre-service mathematics teacher preparation program at UHWO to determine the effectiveness of evidence-based practices in STEM teaching and learning for undergraduates through use of a tiered mentoring approach in the pre-service math teacher preparation program employed through a multilayered structured program in which the lower-division math students are mentored by Peer Academic Leaders (PALs) who, in turn, will be mentored by professionals (math faculty via PAL program and in-service teachers via Math Teacher’s Circle at Hawaii (MaTCH) sessions).
 BE-PREP project objectives are as follows: 1) Establish a supportive and engaging learning community for undergraduate students; 2) Affirm the value of work with teacher candidates by recruiting BE-PREP PALs into mentee and mentor.
 Link to award.

-External Evaluator, Rutgers University (January 2021-September 2025).
+External Evaluator, Rutgers University (January 2021-September 2026).
 National Science Foundation Improving Undergraduate STEM Education (IUSE) Education and Human Resources: Coordinating a Teaching Excellence Network to Engage STEM Faculty in Teaching Reform.
 This project aims to serve the national interest by supporting STEM faculty members implementation of evidence-based teaching practices.
 This project will create a Teaching Excellence Network to provide professional development activities that approach the challenge of institutional change through multiple facets of faculty support.
 Project activities include (1) formally coordinating existing institutional resources for teaching through the Teaching Excellence Network, (2) designing and implementing resources to decrease faculty barriers to course transformation, and (3) engaging institutional leadership in promoting and valuing teaching reform.
 Link to award.

 External Evaluator, Southwestern College and San Diego State University (June 2020 – May 2025) Evaluation subcontract, National Science Foundation Improving Undergraduate STEM Education (IUSE): Hispanic-serving Institutions Mathematics Persistence through Inquiry and Equity: Redeveloping Gateway Mathematics in a Two-year HSI to Promote Success in STEM.
 This collaborative research and development project will 1) study a two-year institution’s response to a state-mandated change in gateway STEM mathematics courses, 2) use cycles of design research to build the capacity of mathematics instructors in the two-year institution in order to foster student success and persistence, including transfer to a four-year STEM degree, and 3) investigate the effects of the capacity-building effort.
 Link to SDSU award Link to Southwestern College Award Project Website